-As of June 30, 1999, Primus had approximately 1.7 million customers.
+As of December 31, 1998, Primus had approximately 450,000 customers.
 Set forth below is a description of our customer base:

-.
-Businesses.
+- Businesses.
 Historically, our business sales and marketing efforts targeted small- and medium-sized businesses with significant international long distance traffic.
 More recently, we have also targeted larger multi-national businesses.
-In an effort to attract these larger business customers in multiple markets, we intend to offer a broad array of services (including long distance voice, Internet, data and cellular services) in approximately 10 major markets, including the United States, Canada, Australia, the United Kingdom, Germany, France, Japan and Italy.
-We believe that these businesses are and will continue to be attracted to us primarily due to price savings compared to traditional carriers and, secondarily, due to our personalized approach to customer service and support, including customized billing and bundled service offerings.
+In an effort to attract these larger business customers in multiple markets, we intend to offer a broad array of services (including long distance voice, cellular, Internet and data services) in approximately 10 markets, including the United States, Australia, the United Kingdom, Germany, France, Canada, Japan and Italy.
+We believe that these users are and will continue to be attracted to us primarily due to price savings compared to first-tier carriers and, secondarily, due to our personalized approach to customer service and support, including customized billing and bundled service offerings. - .
+Residential Consumers.
+Our residential sales and marketing strategy targets ethnic residential consumers who generate high international traffic volumes.
+We believe that such customers are attracted to us because of price savings as compared to first-tier carriers, simplified pricing structure, and multilingual customer service and support.

 - .
-Residential Customers.
-Our residential sales and marketing strategy targets ethnic residential customers who generate high international traffic volumes.
-We believe that such customers are attracted to us because of price savings as compared to traditional carriers, simplified pricing structure, and multilingual customer service and support. - .
 Telecommunications Carriers and Resellers.
 We compete for the business of other telecommunications carriers and resellers primarily on the basis of price and service quality.
 Sales to other carriers and resellers help us maximize the utilization of our network and thereby reduce our fixed costs per minute of use. - .
 Customer Service.
 We strive to provide personalized customer service and believe that the quality of our customer service is one of our competitive advantages.
 Our larger customers are actively covered by dedicated account and service representatives who seek to identify, prevent and solve problems.
-We provide toll-free, 24-hour a day customer service in the United States, Canada, the United Kingdom and Australia which can be accessed to complete collect, third party, person-toperson, station-to-station and credit card validation calls.
+We provide toll-free, 24-hour a day customer service in the United States, Canada, the United Kingdom and Australia which can be accessed to complete collect, third party, person-to-person, station-to-station and credit card validation calls.
 We also provide a multi-lingual "Trouble Reporting Center" for our residential customers.
-As of June 30, 1999, we employed approximately 466 full-time customer service employees, many of whom are multi-lingual.
+As of December 31, 1998, we employed approximately 179 full-time customer service employees, many of whom are multi-lingual.